 The Carl D. Perkins grant is designed to help the United States compete in the world marketplace by providing monies for career programs.
 The Perkins Student Support Project, in part, can provide various forms of assistance to students who are economically disadvantaged, single parent, out-of-workforce individuals, students 21 or younger in foster care or aged out of foster care, students 21 or younger with a parent on active military duty, homeless individuals, and/or enrolled in a nontraditional career program (a program in which 25 percent or less of the student's gender is employed in that field).
 To be eligible for Perkins Student Support Project services, the Grant requires that students must officially declare a major in a career program (an AAS or Certificate program) with the intent to enter the workplace in that career field immediately after receiving a degree or certificate from Lewis and Clark, or, are currently employed and enrolled in a career program with the intent of improving their job skills in that field.
 Services may include: the loan of required career specific textbooks, provision of some required career specific supplies and materials, and/or the loan of a laptop computer for the semester in which they seek assistance (may be renewed for subsequent semester, if needed).
 No direct monetary assistance is provided to students, nor can the Project provide for general education course materials, calculators, transportation, child care, tuition, fees, testing, physicals, vaccinations, background checks, and/or reimbursement for items purchased by students.
-For more information, visit Lc.edu/Perkins Student Support Project, or contact the Perkins Project Manager at 618-468-4020, or by visiting Caldwell Hall, Room 2337.
+For more information, visit lc.edu/Perkins Student Support Project, or contact the Perkins Project Manager at 618-468-4020, or by visiting Caldwell Hall, Room 2337.
 The office is generally open Monday through Friday, 8:15 to 4:15.
 Appointments may be required.

-When seeking services, students may begin the process by contacting the Perkins & Transfer Transition and Recruitment Coordinator (Transition Coordinator) and setting up an appointment for assessment and information about additional resources that may be available to offset costs and expenditures.
-All students seeking Perkins services are required to meet with the Transition Coordinator before those services can be provided.
-The Transition Coordinator can be reached by calling 618-468-2730, or visiting Baldwin Hall, Room 4205.
-More information can be found at Leedu/Perkins Student Support Project.
+While the Perkins Project Manager makes all eligibility determinations, when seeking services, students may begin the process by contacting the Career, Transfer, and Transition Services Manager (Career Manager) and setting up an appointment for assessment and information about additional resources that may be available to offset costs and expenditures.
+All students seeking Perkins services are required to meet with the Career Manager before those services can be provided.
+The Career Manager can be reached by calling 618-468-2730, or visiting Baldwin Hall, Room 2405.
+More information can be found at Ic.edu/Perkins Student Support Project.
 Appointments may be required.